Khubani Ka Meetha – Homemade Hyderabadi Apricot Dessert

 Read more about I love khubani dessert.

-It is presented with almonds on the top layer of cream and is served in various styles, such as serving Hyderabadi khubani ka meetha in crystal glasses, in a crystal square or circular bowl, or in small cups, as I already introduced.
+I recommend presenting it with almonds on the top layer of cream, and I serve it in various styles, such as serving Hyderabadi khubani ka meetha in crystal glasses, in an airtight container or circular bowl, or in small cups, as I already introduced.

 Read more about why apricot is beneficial for all age groups.